Tiger spotting in India

 By India specialist Samantha

-Tigers are a huge draw for travellers to India.
+Tigers are a huge draw for travelers to India.
 The country is estimated to be home to around 70% of the world’s tiger population; with India’s Environment Minister recently announcing a 30% increase in numbers, there has been no better time to visit.
 With almost a third more tigers than four years ago, catching a glimpse of these beautiful and elusive creatures is now more likely.

 As if to reinforce these statistics, Audley clients Mr and Mrs Granger have just come back from Ranthambhore with some wonderful close-up photographs of tigers.